setmy-info/setmy-info.github.io/src/site/markdown/lisp.md

 ### Quicklisp

-Package manager for common lisp (almost like mavan, pip, ...).
+Package manager for common lisp (almost like maven, pip, ...).

 #### Create new system (project)